alexpopov1/decisionTrees/README.md

 std::vector<U> testOutputs = pr.second.second;
 ```

-These newly defined objects can now be used to test the performance of your decision tree model.
+These newly defined objects can now be used to test the performance of your decision tree model.<br/><br/>

+## Examples
+The 'examples' folder